-In recent years, because deep networks can automatically learn powerful features from the input large scale data, deep learning-based methods have shown excellent performance in many tasks of point cloud processing~\citep{guo2020deep}.
+In recent years, because deep networks can automatically learn powerful features from the input large-scale data, deep learning-based methods have shown excellent performance in many tasks of point cloud processing~\citep{guo2020deep}.
 Recently, some deep networks are also designed for plane recovery~\citep{liu2018planenet, liu2019planercnn, tan2021planetr, liu2022planemvs}.
 However, these networks are designed for plane recovery from two-dimensional (2D) images, and may be unsuitable for roof plane segmentation from 3D point clouds.
 Similar to the method presented in ~\citep{zhang2022improved}, we also attempt to propose a deep learning-based roof plane segmentation approach. ~\cite{zhang2022improved} first design a network named RoofNet based on ASIS~\citep{wang2019associatively} to learn pointwise instance embeddings, then a clustering algorithm is applied to group points into planar clusters.
 However, there are two issues that can be improved.
 First, the deep network attempts to separate plane instances in embedding space, but ignores that the Euclidean distances between points of adjacent plane instances are still close.
 Namely, it ignores the spatial distributions of plane instances.
 Either embedding or Euclidean space may be not powerful enough to distinguish adjacent roof planes.
-Second, although deep network has stronger feature representation ability than traditional handcrafted features, it still struggles to extract accurate features for points near plane instance boundary.
+Second, although deep networks have stronger feature representation ability than traditional handcrafted methods, they still struggle to extract accurate features for points near the plane instance boundary.
 The boundaries of segmented planes may be not smooth if we treat all points the same.